isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission/DSA : Outdoor  Adventure.md

 <h3>Highlights - General</h3>
 <p>Students accepted under DSA-Outdoor Adventure will be developed through
-a comprehensive and rigorous talent development programme that involves national certification programmes and Inter School competitions so that they will have the ability and confidence to perform outdoor education advocacy roles at various platforms in Greendale Secondary School.
+a comprehensive and rigorous talent development programme that involves national certification programmes and Inter-School competitions so that they will have the ability and confidence to perform outdoor education advocacy roles at various platforms in Greendale Secondary School.
 These students will be closely guided and mentored so that they will be able